CrowdStrike/automactc/README.md

 	/Users/*/Calendar (to avoid permissions errors)
 	/Users/*/Library/Calendars (to avoid permissions errors)
 	/Users/*/Library/Preferences/com.apple.AddressBook.plist (to avoid permissions errors)

+By default, the following directories are excluded when running forensic mode against a mounted image:

+	/.fseventsd (to reduce output verbosity)
+	/.DocumentRevisions-V100 (to reduce output verbosity)
+	/.Spotlight-V100 (to reduce output verbosity)

  Any additional directories to exclude will be appended to this default list, unless you provide the -E no-defaults argument first, in which case only your specified directories will be excluded.